tonytins/tonytins/README.md

 When it comes to .NET, my go-to language, I stick with LTS (unless I need a newer API) and give my projects the same life cycle.
 You can thank a little accidental mishap with my first widely shared project, [Blue Rose](https://github.com/tonytins/BlueRoseClassic), for shaping that mindset.

-Being a solo developer, I sometimes use AI to generate certain algorithms that I genuinely wouldn't know where to begin.
-That being said, I treat these as templates and build upon it from there, such as [StaggerPost](https://github.com/tonytins/StaggerPost).
+Being a solo developer, I sometimes use AI to generate certain algorithms or just when I need a basic template to build off of, such as [StaggerPost](https://github.com/tonytins/StaggerPost).
+Nothing extreme.

 ---